sprkweb/commenti_server/README.md

     pipenv shell # this command enables virtual environment
     ```

-4. Then you need to run your own HTTP server, for example, gunicorn + nginx (note: Commenti Server is powered by Django framework).
+5. For production, you need to run your own HTTP server, for example, gunicorn + nginx (note: Commenti Server is powered by Django framework).

     For development, run server using this command: